 Browsing 30 - 40 results of 148 programs for subject - Art

+At the Exploratorium, we are always experimenting.
+In this video, watch a close-up vantage of a bicycle trip along Crissy Field in San Francisco's Presidio.
+Award-winning Bay Area artist Veronica De Jesus teaches painting and drawing at The National Institute of Arts and Disabilities (NIAD) in Richmond, California.
+In this episode, De Jesus introduces us to NIAD and its resident artists, and shares how her own art practice is nourished by her work there.
 Throughout history, tattoos have represented conquests, coming of age, religion, spirituality, art, and even punishment.
 Today, tattoos are alive and thriving as a form of personal expression.
 How have modern techniques changed this art form?
 What are best practices in tattoo creation and care?
 Why are tattoos permanent—and when are they not?
 Join us as we "talk tat" with artitsts Suzanne "Fishy" Shifflett and Tanya Wischerath of Modern Electric Tattoo in San Francisco.
 In this new series of short works, local Super-8 filmmaker and Exploratorium Artist-in-Residence Paul Clipson gets up close and personal with a dynamic cast of dragonflies, spiders, ants, butterflies, and slugs.
 These lyrical and concentrated studies reveal the world as more complicated, ugly, and beautiful than we had ever imagined.
 Accompanied by a newly-commissioned soundtrack by Berlin-based musician Jefre Cantu-Ledesma.